Q-CTRL Wins 2023 Startup Daily’s ‘Best in Tech’ Award for Most Innovative Startup

-But quantum computing is just the first application of the quantum tech revolution.
+But quantum computing is just the first application of the quantum technology revolution.

 Quantum sensing is even more exciting to us because it’s not just limited to information processing - and it’s likely to be here much sooner.

-Quantum sensing may dramatically reduce the cost of minerals exploration, enable autonomous vehicles to navigate without GPS, and help predict and prevent droughts.
+Quantum sensing may dramatically reduce the cost of mineral exploration, enable autonomous vehicles to navigate without GPS and help predict and prevent droughts.

 Sensing - used in all industries from biotech and automotive to defense - is already predicted to be a $300Bn+ market by 2025.
 And quantum sensing unlocks some amazing new possibilities in areas we already know are facing limits.

 Quantum technology exploits the physics of very small things to perform useful tasks.
 The technology is very sensitive to the world around it - for the most part that’s a challenge, but quantum sensing lets us put this fragility to work in detecting tiny signals for aerospace, defense, and civilian applications.

-Some of the early identified quantum sensing applications include their deployment for measuring tiny magnetic fields or detecting changes in gravity.
+Some of the early identified quantum sensor applications include their deployment for measuring tiny magnetic fields or detecting changes in gravity.
 These sound pretty esoteric but underpin some large established markets such as mining and navigation for autonomous vehicles or in space where there is no GPS.

 This is where our core competence enters.
 Adding quantum control can help extract more - and more useful - information from quantum sensing hardware even in the presence of this kind of interference.
 Our whole approach is to lead with software as we design new hardware systems that outperform the competition.

 Quantum control is able to improve the ability of quantum sensors to detect desired “target” signals and reject other sources of interference that can otherwise obscure the target.
 Our early studies have identified over 500x improvements in the ability of quantum sensors for gravity based on cold atoms to resist the interference caused when they’re operated on real platforms like airplanes or ships.

 We call the new hardware we are building "software-defined quantum sensors" in a manner evocative of software-defined radio.
 Quantum control, deployed through software, is what turns basic hardware into extraordinary capability.